ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 {: #watson-query-virtualized-table-role-revoke-cli-options}

 --role (string)
-:   The watson query role type.
+:   The Watson Query role type.
 Values can be DV_ADMIN, DV_ENGINEER, DV_STEWARD, or DV_WORKER, which correspond to MANAGER, ENGINEER, STEWARD, and USER roles in the user interface.
 Required.

 --table-name (string)
 :   The virtualized table's name.
 Required.